 Looking for a healthy dip recipe?
-This Roasted Red Pepper Bean Dip is full of protein and fiber — but most importantly, it’s delicious.
-This recipe is my contribution to the American Cancer Society “More Birthdays” movement.
+This Roasted Red Bell Pepper Bean Dip Recipe is easy, delicious, and full of protein and fiber!

 At Blogalicious 2012, we had the opportunity to learn about More Birthdays — a movement started by the American Cancer Society to fight for more birthdays for everyone by staying well, getting well, finding cures, and fighting back against cancer.

 This is important to our family — like it might be to yours too.

 For us, we lost my husband’s brother in the summer of 2000.
 He left behind his wife and their three young sons, all under the age of 8.
 This is why More Birthdays is a movement I am proud to support.

 To promote staying well this holiday season, the American Cancer Society has invited bloggers to contribute to a collection of healthier holiday recipes called “A Healthier Holiday Table”.
 I was honored to be invited to participate and play a small part in More Birthdays.
 My contribution to A Healthier Holiday Table is Roasted Red Pepper Dip.

 I generally serve this healthy dip with baked wheat crackers, but you could also serve it with cut vegetables (carrot, cucumbers, bell peppers, broccoli and more) or baked pita chips.

 Here’s my recipe, which you can print or save to ZipList:Print